Prepare to apply

 Note that this email address will be used for all correspondence when we cannot reach the primary contact.

-Does your organization owe any amount to the Government of Canada?
+Does your organization owe any amounts to the Government of Canada?
 (Questions 18 and 19)

-If “Yes”, complete the fields for each amount owing.
-We will not reject your application for this reason or make it ineligible.
+If "Yes", complete the fields for each amount owing.
+Your application will not be rejected for this reason or make it ineligible.
 Your organization must provide details as to the type of debt and the arrangements you have for repayment.

 If you have a payment plan in place to repay the debt, check "Yes" under Question 19, otherwise check 'No'.
 You could be asked to provide the current arrangements for repayment during the assessment of your application.

 Give a short title that describes your project.
 The title must be a maximum of 64 characters.
-Do not use “National Accessibility Week”, or your organization’s name.
+Do not use "National AccessAbility Week", or your organization's name.

-Planned project start date and end dates date (Questions 21 and 22)
+Planned Project Start Date and End Date (Questions 21 and 22)

 State the planned start and end dates of your project.
-The start date should be February 2025.
+The start date should be February 1, 2027, and the end date should be February 1, 2030.
+Project proposals that are outside of this date range will be screened out.

-Please note that your project must cover activities to be implemented for NAAW 2025 and NAAW 2026.
+Please note that your project will be required to cover activities to be implemented for National AccessAbility Week 2027, 2028 and NAAW 2029.

-We will notify you in writing on the status of your application.
+You will be notified in writing on the status of your application.
 You cannot begin any of the proposed activities or incur any expenses until your project is approved.
 Approval requires both you and the Department to sign a Funding Agreement.
 Do not assume any commitment until the signing of the Funding Agreement.
-If you purchase anything for the project after the approval but before the signing of the Agreement, the amount will not be reimbursed, and your project may no longer be eligible.
+If you purchase anything for the project after the approval but before the signing of the Agreement, the amount may not be reimbursed, and your project may no longer be eligible.

 Amount requested from Employment and Social Development Canada (Question 23)